 Helping Youth in Care Find School & Life Success

 At the tender age of five, Bria* became a Department of Children and Family Services (DCFS) youth in care.
 The years that followed were challenging, as she struggled with depression and desperately searched for her family.
 Bria enrolled in STRIVE (Strategies to Rejuvenate Interest and Value in Education) during her freshman year and found a caring advocate and trusted support in her STRIVE counselor.
 At 16, she located her biological mother and was eager to make a connection.
 Her STRIVE counselor worked with DCFS to facilitate a reunion that brought healing to Bria’s life and allowed her to return to the care of her mother.
 Tragically, her mother passed away from cancer only six months after Bria’s case closed with DCFS.
 By working closely with her STRIVE counselor, Bria once again found the strength to face her tremendous sense of loss, maintain her grades, graduate on time and secure admission to a four-year university.
 STRIVE provided the continuous care Bria needed to overcome her depression and personal hardships.
-Today, she is a senior in college and will graduate in June 2017.

 STRIVE meets youth in care where they are—both socially and emotionally—empowering them through encouragement, support and guidance.
 STRIVE helps youth like Bria navigate difficult life circumstances, stay engaged in school and gain the tools necessary for future success.